iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted14017/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 4 reviews"/>
 </p>

+> Downloaded when there was only 1500 other downloads and am so happy to see this app over 100k downloads now!
+Helps make me believe in doing this.<br> :date: __2020-12-16 15:24:58__

+> Nice concept, but poor execution on letting the public know it is available, and letting them know how the app works and what safeguards are in place to protect their privacy.
+To many people think the app will share personal information, so are unwilling to download it.
+This is making the app unusable as it was designed to be used.
+If only one person out of a hundred has downloaded it and is using it, then what use is having it on your phone?<br> :date: __2020-12-13 21:01:07__

 > A lot like pokemon go only you don't want to catch any.<br> :date: __2020-12-09 05:47:52__